ThaBeanBoy/UJ_CSC2A_P06/README.md

-# UJ CSC2A Practical 4
+# UJ CSC2A Practical 6

 ## Table of Content

 ## Additional information

-This has some similarities with the last practical, but this time, we only dealing with Planets & SpaceShips.
+This has some similarities with the last practical, but this time, we were only dealing with Planets & SpaceShips.
 I think this practical had 2 main objectives:
 - Use the Visitor Design Pattern.
 - Work with the canvas & Graphics Context.